Q&A With PhD Student Darina Sarelska

-She had been a part of the Journalism and Electronic Media program in 2000 and 2003 on different non-degree exchange programs while studying at Sofia University.
+She was part of two Journalism and Electronic Media non-degree exchange programs in 2000 and 2003 while studying at Sofia University.
 Since graduating, she has been a news producer and director in Bulgaria.

 What made you decide to pursue your PhD at UT?

 I have a long-lasting relationship with UT dating two decades back.
-In 2000 and 2003 I … Read more “Q&A With PhD Student Darina Sarelska”
+In 2000 and 2003 I was here on different non-degree … Read more “Q&A With PhD Student Darina Sarelska”

 Q&A With Heather Peters